 There are situations where the law grants family members additional time.
 For example, if there is an ongoing criminal case, then the clock is paused until the criminal case finishes.
 However, it is best to obtain professional legal representation as soon as possible because it is not always clear when the statute of limitations runs out.

 Wrongful death claims are complicated.
 If you feel overwhelmed, you are certainly not alone.
 During such a difficult time, you and your family need trustworthy representation.
 At MG Law, we are focused on providing superior representation.
 You are our priority.
-When you get in touch with our Atlanta law office, you will have an opportunity to speak to a Georgia wrongful death lawyer who will:
+When you get in touch with our Atlanta law office, you will have an opportunity to speak to an Atlanta wrongful death lawyer who will:

 - Listen to your story, answer questions. and explain your legal options;